bsquizz/ocdeployer/README.md

 By default, the following parameters are passed to templates by ocdeployer at deploy time:

 * 'NAMESPACE' corresponds to the project name selected on the CLI.
-* 'SECRETS_PROJECT' corresponds to the secrets-src-project selected on the CLI (default: "secrets")
+* 'SECRETS_PROJECT' corresponds to the secrets-src-project selected on the CLI

 You can define "environment" files in two places with more customized variable information.